Han1018/PixelRNN/README.md

     $ conda activate pixelcnn
     ```

-4. Install PyTorch:
-    Visit the [PyTorch official website](https://pytorch.org/get-started/locally/) and follow the instructions to install the appropriate version for your system and CUDA setup.
-Here is a common example for Ubuntu, Conda:
-    ```bash
-    $ conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
-    ```

 ## Training
 To train the model on MNIST or CIFAR-10, simply run the training script as shown below.
 Modify the training scripts as needed to adjust hyperparameters or add functionality.